electron-userland/electron-builder/docs/Options.md

-# Options
+electron-builder configuration can be defined in the `package.json` file of your project or through the `--config <path/to/yml>` option (defaults to `electron-builder.yml`).
+If you'd like to use your package.json to store config, the `build` key should be used on the top level.

-In the development `package.json` custom `build` field can be specified to customize format.
-For example, to change icon locations for DMG:
+For example, to change icon location for DMG:
 ```json
 "build": {
   "dmg": {